saintmalik/blog.saintmalik.me/blog/2025-07-11-passwordless-auth-irsa-rds-nodejs-app.md

   <img src={`${useDocusaurusContext().siteConfig.customFields.imgurl}/bgimg/think-pawpaw.gif`} alt="passwordles rds iam"/>
 </picture>

-The burden of a long-lasting password sitting on your server is a thing, you never can say, a static password to the DB isn't a good option at all.

-So let's escape the burden by going passwordless and using the Identity Authority Management (IAM) Role to connect to our RDS cluster on our application that is sitting on AWS EKS.
+Static passwords on servers are risky.
+Instead, use IAM roles for passwordless authentication to connect your AWS EKS-hosted app to your RDS cluster, reducing security burdens.

 ## Prerequisites:

 - A Running AWS EKS Cluster provisioned using Opentofu
-- Either Go or NodeJS app using RDS DB
+- Your Typescript app using RDS DB

 ## Step 1: Grant RDS IAM Permissions to the DB User